-Keep your social media in mind while you work on your blog posts – that way, you’ll have images that perfectly complement the links you’re tweeting all lined up and ready to go!
+Keep your social media in mind while you work on your blog posts – that way, you’ll have the best Twitter pictures that perfectly complement the links you’re tweeting all lined up and ready to go!

 Twitter’s handy for casual, conversational, off-the-cuff kinds of updates – and that includes giving your followers a peek behind the scenes of what you’re doing!

 Sometimes a behind-the-scenes pic is a way of sharing special insights.
 Case in point?
-Most live events like conferences and seminars actually encourage people to share using a branded hashtag, so anyone interested can easily find more content from other attendees.
+Most live events like conferences and seminars actually encourage people to share their best Twitter photos using a branded hashtag, so anyone interested can easily find more content from other attendees.
 (That could include you!)

 You don’t have to go to special events to tweet behind-the-scenes pics, though.

 Sometimes it might just be a look at your workspace, like this one from author Maureen Johnson:

 Or a glimpse at what keeps you going, like this one from author Bethany Jett: